RexKramerXV/EDMultiCMDR/README.md

 # EDMultiCMDR

-Status: November 10, 2025
+Status: November 11, 2025

 Script to launch multiple CMDRs under one single login on a Windows computer.
 Uses [MinEDLauncher](https://github.com/rfvgyhn/min-ed-launcher), specifically the [multi-account part](https://github.com/rfvgyhn/min-ed-launcher?tab=readme-ov-file#multi-account).

+Supports Frontier and Steam launcher.
+Does not support Epic launcher.

 Describes a method to run concurrently multiple instances of [EDMarketConnector](https://github.com/EDCD/EDMarketConnector) (EDMC) tool specific to the CMDRs chosen.

 ## Prerequisites

 - You have a standard Steam installation of E:D *and/or*
 - You have a standard Frontier launcher installation.
+You may use your "own" directory for the install of Launcher and App Data, but then you have to let us know where you installed (see "Installation").
 - Optional: you have a standard installation of [EDMarketConnector](https://github.com/EDCD/EDMarketConnector).
 - On your local Windows machine, user accounts exist for every CMDR you'd like to launch.
 - You have installed [MinEDLauncher](https://github.com/rfvgyhn/min-ed-launcher), and set it up in a way that it runs properly on every account intended to use concurrently, e.g.,